Galvez Garden

 Collaborating For Collective Good

-The Galvez Garden is affiliated with Compost NOW and is proud to be listed among several registered drop off sites throughout the city.
-We offer compost drop off on Sundays from 10:00-1:00 to divert food waste from our landfills.
+The Galvez Garden is partnered with Compost NOW and is proud to be listed among several registered drop off sites throughout the city.
+We offer compost drop off on Sundays from 10:00-2:00 to divert food waste from our landfills.
 The community is welcome to drop off frozen food waste in the bins located on site.
+We turn over 1000 pounds of food waste into compost every 10 weeks at our site.
+Thanks to everyone who contributes to the cause!
+Over 30,000 pounds of food waste diverted from our landfills, and counting!

 Bins for community compost collection